drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/CombineResults.rst

                           for all demultiplexing method.
 Options are 'Demuxlet', 'Freemuxlet', 'scSplit', 'Souporcell' and 'Vireo'.
 If
-                          blank when assignment keys are missing, default softwares to use if present are Vireo, then Demuxlet, then Freemuxlet, then Souporcell, then scSplit.
+                          blank when assignment keys are missing, default softwares to use if present are Demuxalot, then Vireo, then Demuxlet, then Freemuxlet, then Souporcell, then Dropulation, then scSplit.
     -p PCT_AGREEMENT, --pct_agreement PCT_AGREEMENT
                           The proportion of a cluster that match the 'ref' assignment to assign that cluster the individual